spring-media/exercise-docker-registry/README.md

 2. Locate and open the file `create-docker-registry-ovf.sh`.
 This file contains variables which you may want to change.
 For example, `START_VIRTUALBOX_LOCALLY`, `USERNAME`, `PASSWORD`, `INSECURE_REGISTRY`

+3. If `START_VIRTUALBOX_LOCALLY` is set to `true`, then the created VirtualBox image will be started on your local VirtualBox.  **Note**, it is left to the user to setup VirtualBox networking.
+Using Vagrant makes network configuration much easier.

-3. Run the script `create-docker-registry-ovf.sh`:
+4. Run the script `create-docker-registry-ovf.sh`:

     ./create-docker-registry-ovf.sh

-4. The build process will download the Ubuntu ISO the first time it runs.
+5. The build process will download the Ubuntu ISO the first time it runs.
 This may take a while.
 Also, the Docker Registry image will be downloaded from the internet (see methodology above)

-5. If `START_VIRTUALBOX_LOCALLY` is set to `true`, then the created VirtualBox image will be started on your local VirtualBox.  **Note**, it is your responsiblility to setup VirtualBox networking.
-Using Vagrant makes network configuration much easier.

 6. The generated images are saved to:  `output-virtualbox-iso` and `vagrant`